redlibrarian/redlibrarian.github.io/_posts/2017-08-19-antifa-economism-social-revolution.markdown

 ostensibly "left wing" institutions (unions, the NDP, the Communist Party of Canada) have completely ignored for as long as I can remember.

-Much of the encouragement comes from a frustration with attempts (and I used the word advisedly) to argue with far-right fascists.
+Much of the impetus behind punching Nazis comes, I think, from a frustration with attempts (and I used the word advisedly) to argue with far-right fascists.
 They are experts at using the language and arguments of social justice against us, even when they are interesting in arguing at all, and not merely